Security Overview

 SikkerKey encrypts, stores, transports, and authenticates.
 You own everything the moment a secret leaves our API.

 This page lists the technical controls SikkerKey runs on our side and marks the points where responsibility transfers to you.
-Each claim here maps to specific behavior in our backend, not aspirational principles.
+Each claim here reflects what SikkerKey actually does, not what we'd like it to do.

 How SikkerKey Secures Your Secrets